Entrance, Retention and Exit Criteria

 Candidates must apply for teacher certification using PDE’s online Teacher Information Management System (TIMS) before a certifying officer for Penn State can recommend them for certification.

 Inquiries about the information and policies related to specific certification programs are welcomed by academic advisors and administrators representing departments which offer teacher education programs.
 General inquiries about teacher education at Penn State may be directed to the Advising and Certification Center at (814) 865-0488 in 228 Chambers Building, University Park, PA 16802.

-To view the (80 hours) or the Secondary Education Work Experience Form (40 hours) and the (pdf), you will need access to Adobe Acrobat.
+To view the (80 hours) or the Secondary Education Work Experience Form (40 hours), you will need access to Adobe Acrobat.